andreaporotti/just-another-memo-plugin/README.md

 Please note: by default the plugin data is kept after uninstall.
 You can choose to delete all data going to *Settings* -> *JAMP Notes* and enabling data removal on uninstall.

 ## Changelog

+**1.3.0**

+- NEW: notes can now be added to the users!
+- Fixed a problem preventing settings pages to be recognized as supported sections after settings save.
+- Improved user permissions check in the settings page.

 **1.2.0**